May 2026 Visa Bulletin: India EB-3 Green Cards Frozen, EB-5 Retrogression Warning

 The May 2026 Visa Bulletin freezes employment-based priority dates for India and warns of a possible EB-5 retrogression, signaling tighter visa availability and longer waits for Indian-born applicants.

 The May 2026 Visa Bulletin has delivered difficult news for Indian nationals in the employment-based green card queue, as the U.S. Department of State has frozen priority dates for India across key employment-based preference categories.
 For EB-3 applicants born in India, this freeze means no forward movement in cutoff dates for the month of May, further extending already multi-decade waiting periods caused by the per-country cap system.
 Beyond the India freeze, the bulletin issues a formal warning of possible EB-5 Immigrant Investor retrogression.
 This signals that demand for EB-5 visas is approaching or exceeding the available annual supply, which could push priority dates backward in coming months and stall cases that were previously on track for final action.
 The structural cause of these freezes is the 7% per-country annual cap on employment-based green cards.
 Countries with high applicant volumes—particularly India and China—routinely exhaust their allocated visas early in the fiscal year, creating prolonged backlogs that can span decades for certain preference categories including EB-3.
 EB-3 applicants from India should review the May 2026 bulletin closely and compare both the Final Action Dates and Dates for Filing charts, as USCIS occasionally allows filing under the more favorable of the two.
-Consulting with an immigration attorney is advisable for anyone with a priority date near current cutoff thresholds.
 The May 2026 bulletin reinforces the ongoing volatility in the employment-based visa system.
 Applicants are encouraged to monitor monthly bulletins, respond promptly to any filing windows that open, and maintain current documentation to avoid delays when movement does resume.